 The digital course consists of the following steps:

-In this step, you become familiar with the relevant terminology, facts and principles of the central topic of the course, (the promotion of) learner autonomy.
+In this step, you become familiar with the fundamentals of the central topic of the course, cooperative learning.

 The case studies

 The case studies are the core of the digital course.
 We have developed three case studies that each futher your knowledge and understanding of the central topic (case study 1, 2, and 3).
-Each team chooses one case study to focus on.
-You need to register for the case studies in week 2 (for instructions and more information, go to the case study page).
+For more information, go to the case study page.

 Presentation

-In the exchange week, you and your team will present your case study research at the Montessori College.
+In the exchange week, you and your team will present your case study research.
 In this step, you prepare for the presentation.
-On Monday in the exchange week, there's time to finish the presentation together.
+On Monday and Wednesday in the exchange week, there's time to finish the presentation together.

 Take the steps of the digital course;

-Give a group presentation on their case study research during the exchange week;
+Give a group presentation on their case study research during the exchange week (for more details on this assessment, see Presentation);

-Share a reflection on their goals at the end of the exchange week;
+Share a reflection on their learning at the end of the exchange week;

 Show active attendance throughout the course.